CenterForTheBuiltEnvironment/pythermalcomfort/docs/documentation/plots.rst

 Plots
 =====

 This section provides an overview of the plotting capabilities available in pythermalcomfort.
 The library offers a variety of functions to visualize the results of the model calculations.
 We also provide examples of how to create visually compelling and informative plots using popular Python libraries such as Matplotlib and Seaborn.

-To use the plotting functions, please install the optional dependencies using:
+To use the plotting functions we included in pythermalcomfort, please install the optional dependencies using:

 .. code-block:: bash